spatialos/gdk-for-unity/docs/modules/player-lifecycle/custom-player-creation.md

 ##### Deserialize data into the same type you originally serialized from

-The data serialized in the previous step is sent across to the server-worker as part of the player creation request.
-This data is passed in as the `playerCreationArguments` parameter of the entity template delegate that is invoked.
+The data serialized in the previous step on the client-worker is then sent across to the server-worker as part of the player creation request.
+It is then passed in as the `playerCreationArguments` parameter of the entity template delegate that is invoked.

 Ensure that you are deserializing the byte array into the same type of object you serialized it from.
 For example: